Macadamia: Toxicity in dogs and cats

 Macadamias are toxic to dogs.
 Ingestion may result in macadamia toxicity marked by weakness and hind limb paralysis with the inability to stand, occurring within 12 hours of ingestion.
 It is not known what makes macadamia nuts toxic in dogs.
 Depending on the quantity ingested and the size of the dog, symptoms may also include muscle tremors, joint pain, and severe abdominal pain.
 In high doses of toxin, opiate medication may be required for symptom relief until the toxic effects diminish, with full recovery usually within 24 to 48 hours.

 Macadamias are also toxic to cats, causing tremors, paralysis, joint stiffness, and high fever.

 Uses

 Nutrition

-Raw macadamia nuts are 1% water, 14% carbohydrates, 76% fat, and 8% protein.
-A 100-gram reference amount of macadamia nuts provides 740 kilocalories and are a rich source (20% or more of the Daily Value (DV)) of numerous essential nutrients, including thiamine (104% DV), vitamin B_{6} (21% DV), other B vitamins, manganese (195% DV), iron (28% DV), magnesium (37% DV) and phosphorus (27% DV).
+Raw macadamia nuts are 1% water, 14% carbohydrates, 76% fat, and 8% protein (table).
+In a reference amount of 100 g, macadamia nuts provide 740 kilocalories of food energy, and are a rich source (20% or more of the Daily Value, DV) of thiamine, iron, magnesium, and manganese, with other B vitamins and dietary minerals in moderate amounts (table).

-Compared with other common edible nuts, such as almonds and cashews, macadamias are high in total fat and relatively low in protein.
-They have a high amount of monounsaturated fats (59% of total content) and contain, as 17% of total fat, the monounsaturated fat, omega-7 palmitoleic acid.
+Raw macadamia nuts have a high amount of monounsaturated fats (59% of total fat content) and contain the saturated fatty acid, palmitic acid (reference in table).